kkarimi/bergen/docs/native-code-guide.md

 Allows JavaScript code to interact with the native menu system:

+- Extends RCTEventEmitter to send events to JavaScript
 - Exposes methods to add/modify menu items
 - Sends events to JavaScript when menu items are selected
 - Handles File -> Open menu action via native file picker
 - Maintains a shared instance for access from AppDelegate
 - Runs on the main thread for UI operations
+- Includes safety checks to ensure bridge is ready before sending events

 Example JavaScript usage:
 ```javascript